david-hollifield/is-busy/README.md

-# Angular IsLoading
+# Angular IsLoading & ScrollPosition

 [![NPM version](https://flat.badgen.net/npm/v/@service-work/is-loading)](https://www.npmjs.com/package/@service-work/is-loading) [![Size when minified & gzipped](https://flat.badgen.net/bundlephobia/minzip/@service-work/is-loading)](https://bundlephobia.com/result?p=@service-work/is-loading) [![Angular versions 8+ are supported - see compatibility below](https://flat.badgen.net/badge/Angular/v8%2B/cyan)](https://angular.io/)

 [IsLoadingService](#isloadingservice) is a simple angular service that makes it easy to track whether your app, or parts of it, are loading.
 The optional companion [IsLoadingModule](#isloadingmodule) contains an [IsLoadingPipe](#isloadingpipe) that makes it easy to subscribe to IsLoadingService inside a component's template, as well as an [IsLoadingDirective](#isloadingdirective) that makes it easy to add a loading indicator (and/or disable) HTML elements while loading is happening.

+These is a separate and optional [ScrollPositionDirective](#scrollpositiondirective) and `ScrollPositionService` that integrates with `IsLoadingService` and can be used to easily refresh the scroll position of individual HTML elements on router navigation.

 #### [See simple demo](https://codesandbox.io/s/isloadingservice-example-ujlgm?file=/src/app/app.component.ts)

-You can install it with
+You can install the `IsLoadingService` with

 ```bash
 yarn add @service-work/is-loading